This Grilled Teriyaki Salmon is grilled and brushed with Teriyaki sauce to create a savory, healthy meal option that your family will love!

 Use Non-Stick Foil

-I love using non stick foil for easy clean up.
+I love using nonstick foil for easy clean-up.
 If you have regular foil, just give it a light spray with grilling or cooking oil.
-Another option are the grilling mats you see around.
-I hear they are awesome for quick and easy clean up.
+Another option is the grilling mats you see around.
+I hear they are awesome for quick and easy clean-up.
 You can find a link to the one I like down in the recipe card.

 Use a good thermometer